 Death is a time of crisis for one’s family and friends no matter where it takes place.
 If a death occurs overseas, the experience can be even more traumatic, especially if the procedures involved are not clearly understood.

-When an American citizen residing in Germany passes away, the German authorities will immediately seek to ascertain whether the next-of-kin is also a German resident.
-If the next-of-kin resides in Germany, the German authorities will inform that person of the death and offer their assistance.
-If the deceased’s next-of-kin lives in the United States and there are no relatives or friends in Germany , the German authorities will contact the Consulate and pass along all relevant information.
-The Consulate, will in turn, contact the next-of-kin at the earliest possible time to notify him/her of the death and offer information about making arrangements for the disposition of the deceased’s remains.
+When a U.S. citizen in Germany passes away, the German authorities will immediately seek to inform any next-of-kin in Germany of that person’s death and offer their assistance.
+If the deceased’s next-of-kin lives in the United States and there are no relatives or friends in Germany , the German authorities will contact the embassy or consulate for assistance in notifying the next-of-kin .
+The embassy or consulate will, in turn, contact the next-of-kin at the earliest possible time to notify them of the death and offer information about making arrangements for the disposition of the deceased’s remains.

 Disposition of Remains

 Click here and go to your consular district to find a list of funeral homes with English speaking capabilities.
 Please note that funeral homes in Germany expect advance payment.
 Family members may request that the funeral home provide a written estimate of expenses before transferring the payment.
 The fastest and least expensive way to pay funeral fees is usually to wire the funds directly to the German funeral home via Western Union or to complete an international bank transfer.
 We cannot accept any responsibility for the services provided or for the fees or prices charged.

 For deceased U.S. citizen tourists, the next-of-kin should consider checking to see if the deceased purchased a travel insurance policy.
 If such a policy exists, please contact the insurance company before making any arrangements.
 In these cases, the insurance company may pay for most or all of the costs to ship the remains and personal effects.